 Winter foods for a cancer patient

-At this cold time of year, we get bombarded with advice to take this supplement or that, ensure we are getting extra doses of this vitaminEssential substances that cannot be produced by the body and so must be acquired from the diet. or that.
-For a cancer patient this can lead to massive amounts of advice from friends and family to take “vitamin X, Y or Z” to keep you healthy.
-Current research, however, says you are unlikely to need extra vitamins, as long as you are eating a sensible, varied diet and are getting plenty of veg and fruit.
+At this cold time of year, we get bombarded with advice to take this supplement or that, and to ensure that we are getting extra doses of vitamins.
+For a cancer patient this can lead to massive amounts of advice from friends and family to take “vitamin X, Y or Z”.
+Current research, however, says you are unlikely to need extra vitamins, as long as you are eating a sensible, varied diet and you are getting plenty of vegetables and fruit.

 If you don’t think you are getting enough follow the advice of chef, James Martin, on his recent TVtrichomonal vaginosis programme, Operation Hospital Food: eat warming soup.
 The beauty of soup is that you can just chuck in more and more veg until you run out!

 However some supplements can be beneficial when undergoing treatment as part of your medical regime.
 Your doctor or nurse should give you advice as to what and when you may need these, but wave goodbye to expensive pills that are heavily advertised – unless you are given medical advice to take a certain brand.

 In all things, there should be a sensible balance, and the UK-based Health Supplements Information Service (HSIS) says overweight and obese people risk suffering from ill health over low vitamin and mineral levels thus supplements may help bridge the nutritional gap.

 Older people often face ill health due to a poor diet, particularly if they are undergoing treatment.
 They can often feel too tired to cook a proper meal, and this starts them on the downward path to poor nutrition.
 Vitamin and mineral supplements can again help to bridge the gap, but as my pharmacist says, “You must ask for advice, as many of those sold over the counter may not be suitable.”